Alex-Hanley/Robot-Autonomous-Navigation/README.md

 # Robot-Autonomous-Navigation

 In this lab, our focus was on understanding and implementing software that enables intelligent autonomous navigation using the iRobot® Create® 3 Roomba Robot.
-Our goala were to do the following:
+Our goals were to do the following:

 - Acquire the skills to program a robot for autonomous navigation to a destination, including understanding and applying sensor data for real-time navigation decisions.